wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 After sending the request to lower level, the coherence state of the block will transit to `S_B` state, meaing that it is effectively an `S` state block, despite that the flush transaction has not completed, and the block is still waiting for response.

+##### handleFlushLine(), Response Path

+The response event of flush operation is of type `FlushLineResp`, which is handled by `handleFlushLineResp()`.
+On receiving this response, the handler first obtains the line object by a tag lookup.
+Then the originating flush request object is also obtained at the front of the MSHR register by calling `getFrontEvent()` on the MSHR.
+The method completes the state transition: state `S_B` blocks will transit to the stable state `S`, and `I_B` block will transit to `I`.
+Note that although flush request will not cause a block to transit into `I_B`, an external invalidation from the lower level will be ordered after the flush, and transit `S_B` to `I_B`.
+The response event is forwarded to the upper level by calling `sendResponseUp()`, using the success bit (via `success()` on the response event) to indicate whether the flush has succeeded or not.
+Finally, the method calls `cleanUpAfterResponse()` to conclude response handling.